Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNet.Common/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of .NET Standard 2.0.
+   1. Added support of .NET Standard 2.0;
+   2. In `IHttpCompressionManager` interface was added one new method - `TryCreateCompressor`.

    =============
    DOCUMENTATION